winter-telescope/mirar/docs/source/docker.rst

 - RAW_DATA_DIR: The location of raw data on your machine.
 This is where the pipeline will read the input files.
 - OUTPUT_DATA_DIR: The location for mirar to output data on your machine.
 It can be the same as RAW_DATA_DIR.

 Other environment variables that are required will depend on the specific pipeline.
 For example, many pipelines use Astromertry.net, and will therefore require the ANET_INDEX_DIR environment variable to be set.
+You will need to follow the instructions in :doc:`installation` for downloading these files.

 Step 6: Run mirar via docker-compose .....................................